loicfred/ChessGame/README.md

 ## Multiplayer Mode
 Allows 2 users to play chess against each other on the same device.
-It is similar to single player mode except you can also control the opponent.
+It is similar to singleplayer mode except you can also control the opponent.

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/c749d824-c8af-4b63-8a07-5765dcfb8efb" />